SergeiSkliar/TensorFlow_playground/README.md

 # simpleNNforMNIST
-Learning to create a neural network
+Learning to create a neural network using TensorFlow and Keras